Broadcast contracts. Cable deals. Exclusive streaming rights. That’s not what we mean when we talk about using video in college athletics.

 Video has long proven its potential as a tool for helping coaches show players highlights of their execution in practice and on the field, and to show specific moments and movements where players may be able to improve.
 For too many coaches, however, that capability is limited to a single fixed camera.
 This means they are often unable to capture additional angles on complex movements like a golfer’s swing or a gymnast’s spin.
 Likewise, these fixed cameras are unable to record multiple perspectives on the field of play — limiting the usefulness of recordings from sports like tennis or volleyball by nature have near- and far-sides, and making recording all but useless for sports like cross country that cover long distances.

 By taking advantage of the university’s video platform, however, coaches can easily record with multiple cameras — from state-of-the-art HD camcorders to inexpensive webcams — and automatically sync every video feed into a single recording.
-With Panopto, cameras don’t even need to be plugged into the same computer to record simultaneously — our distributed recording feature make it possible for separate machines to record with multiple separate cameras, and still automatically sync every feed into one file.
+With Panopto, cameras don’t even need to be plugged into the same computer to record simultaneously — our distributed recording feature makes it possible for separate machines to record with multiple separate cameras, and still automatically sync every feed into one file.
 Professors across campus are already using this technology to record multiple views of demonstrations and experiments — coaches can make use of the same tool to help athletes better see themselves in motion.

 Getting video from the practice facility or the home field may be a challenge, but for most coaches, that’s still the easy part.
 By contrast, capturing events on the road is a virtual impossibility.
 Which is a real shame, because when it comes to university athletics, a huge portion of almost every sport happens off campus.

 Here too, however, the university video platform can help.
 With native mobile video apps for iOS and Android, and whole systems developed just for mobile devices, a video platform makes it easy to record and share video anytime, anywhere, right from any mobile device.
-Educators already use this technology every day to expand their classrooms and share insights from “out in the field” — for coaches, the same technology can be applied to make it easy to record away games, scout recruits and the competition, and even make point-of-view recordings for select sports like crew, where the action isn’t always close to a fixed camera.
+Educators already use this technology every day to expand their classrooms and share insights from “out in the field” — for coaches, the same technology can be applied to make it easy to record away games, scout recruits, and the competition, and even make point-of-view recordings for select sports like crew, where the action isn’t always close to a fixed camera.

 While a video platform opens new opportunities for easily capturing more video, being able to see a player’s strengths and weaknesses today is only the beginning of helping that player improve.
 Great coaches are great teachers — along with helping their athletes sharpen their physical skills, they instruct players on the theory and strategy that guide the way the game is played and how individuals and teams can react, adapt, and respond to meet the competition.